gtg124x/realTime/README.md

 virtualenv is a tool to create isolated Python environments. virtualenv creates a folder which contains all the necessary executables to use the packages that a Python project would need.

-##check if python is installed
+## Check if python is installed
 python --version

-#check if pip is installed
+## Check if pip is installed
 pip --version

-#install virtualenv
+## Install virtualenv
 pip install virtualenv

-#check if virtualenv is installed correctly
+## Check if virtualenv is installed correctly
 virtualenv --version

-#create project folder
+## Create project folder
 mkdir realTime

-#go to project folder
+## Go to project folder
 cd realTime

-#create virtual environment for Python 2.7
+## Create virtual environment for Python 2.7
 virtualenv -p /usr/bin/python2.7 venv2.7

-#activate newly created virtual environment
+## Activate newly created virtual environment
 source venv2.7/bin/activate

-#install Python Twitter Tools and flask
+## Install Python Twitter Tools and flask
 pip install twitter
 virtualenv flask
 pip install flask